shawnholman/OIT-Extension/README.md

 # OIT-Extension
 This extension serves to provide helper functionalities to our services.
 Specifically, it helps connect OITLogging to WebCheckout and improves the experience with OneSource by automatically logging you out.

+# Support
+This extension has been testing and used for Chrome and Firefox but should work in Opera and Safari likewise.

 ## First-time Instructions
 If this is the first time pulling this extension, then open up the terminal and run the following command in the extensions folder:
 ```